References and Identifiers

 > 900000, It is possible to use a value less then 100000 for transaction n.
 This is to allow a restart of the counter, when all values are used.

-It is also a good idea not to increment the counter by 1, but by a higher number (e.g.: 10).
-The reason for this is the following: It is possible to configure an automatic cut-over in IPG for a terminal (or store).
-In this case IPG must send a message to the next system.
+We don't recommend to increment the counter by 1, but by a higher number (e.g.: 10).
+The reason for this is the following: It is possible to configure an automattic cut-over in the Gateway for a terminal (or store).
+In this case the Gateway must send a message to the next system.
 This message requires also a TxRef

 (or more exact a trace number which is derived from TxRef

 ).
-IPG will use the last value of TxRef
+The Gateway will use the last value of TxRef

 Store, merchant and terminal identifiers

 Every request message sent by the POI must include two merchant identifiers: Store ID and Merchant ID.
-The Store ID is an IPG identifier of the "shop" entity, while the Merchant ID is the Acquirer card brand specific merchant identifier that will be sent in authorization and clearing messages.
-The POI will include the Store ID in element Envt/POI/GrpId
+The Store ID is an identifier of the "shop" entity, while the Merchant ID is the Acquirer card brand specific merchant identifier that will be sent in authorization and clearing messages.
+You will need to include the Store ID in element Envt/POI/GrpId

 and the Merchant ID in element Envt/Mrchnt/Id/Id